Communications strategies behind Philly’s soda tax debate

 What’s obvious, though, is that this is a debate that Americans will be wrestling over for years to come.
 You better grab your popcorn and soda, and watch the war of words.

-This article is part of our Inside Story series, an occasional, in-depth look at the hidden marketing insights behind historical and current events.
-Read more in this series.
+This article was written by Lee Procida, our Lead Content Strategist.
+It’s part of our Inside Story series, an occasional, in-depth look at the hidden marketing insights behind historical and current events.
+Read more editions in this series.